-In late 1995 Russell Timpson moved to Ash with his family and wanted to put together a team of people who wanted to play social rugby on the occasional Sunday allowing new blood to 'have a go'.
+In late 1995, Russ Timpson moved to Ash with his family and wanted to put together a team of people who wanted to play social rugby on the occasional Sunday allowing new blood to 'have a go'.
 He got together with Ian Castle and Mick Smalley, two stalwarts of the village as well as keen rugby men, and forged together all the components required.
 At the top of the list, a team!

 On the 10th December Ash played its first game against Whitstable at Pfizer social Club in red shirts.
 Ash lost 10-0 but showed remarkable enthusiasm in defence and something unstoppable had started.